7767alex/Python-VI-Snake/README.md

 import either Qlearning.py files or Valueiteration.py to get desired results. make main your terminal call and keep all files localized

+there is a slight bug in qlearning where it goes out of bounds. ignore it and run the file again.